Click on a letter above to view the list of gems.

 Dispersion:

-Weak to moderate; r > v
+Weak to strong; r > v

 Pleochroism: